 - General eligibility + the equivalent of English course B from Swedish secondary school.

-- 60 credits from one of the programs included in the EuMIGS network.
+- 60 credits from one of the programmes included in the EuMIGS network.

-The student will be awarded the degree of Master of Arts in International Migration and Ethnic Relations from Malmö University provided all course requirements are completed and provided the student fulfils the general and specific eligibility requirements outlines above.
+The student will be awarded the degree of Master of Arts in International Migration and Ethnic Relations from Malmö University when all course requirements are completed and the student fulfils the general and specific eligibility requirements outlined above.
 A degree certificate is issued on request and a diploma supplement will be attached to it.